Westringia fruticosa

 Tolerates Frost tolerant, moderately drought tolerant.

-Flowering season: Spring.
-Flower colour: Commonly purple or lilac, occassionally white or pink.
+Flower colour: Commonly purple or lilac, occasionally white or pink.
 Flowers occur in clusters from the leaf axils.

 Foliage colour: Leaves are dull green, rounded and sometimes toothed.
 The leaves are highly aromatic when crushed.